Johannes Megapolensis: Rensselaerwyck

 In 1642 Megapolensis was hired by Kiliaen van Rensselaer, the Patroon of Rensselaerwyck, a vast estate encompassing much of what is now Albany and Rensselaer counties, to serve as minister to his territory in the Calvinist Dutch Reformed Church.
 Megapolensis and his family went to New Netherland, where he served in Rensselaerswyck and later Fort Orange until 1649.
 With its strategic location Fort Orange and its nearby settlements soon attracted many traders and Indians alike.
 However, because of the many different peoples and interests it was also the center of many conflicts.

-At first the family lived in what is know Greenbush, New York, before moving to Fort Orange (now the city of Albany).
+At first the family lived in what is now Greenbush, New York, before moving to Fort Orange (now the city of Albany).
 Van Rensselaer also needed someone he could trust to be his principal adviser and to keep him informed of the social and business activity in the manor.
 Megapolensis was given authority that extended further than matters of church and religion, and was appointed to act as the arbiter of all disputes arising between the chief official of the colony, Arent van Curler, and his subordinate, Adriaen van der Donck, and to see that the general patroon was dealt with in a fair and ethical manner.
 His decision was to stand uncontested until a review on matters conducted by van Rensselaer himself occurred.
 The contract was for six years.
 A disagreement arose between van Rensselaer and the Directors of the Dutch West India Company, the Directors maintaining that they alone had the authority to commission clergy for the colony.
 As the ship was about to sail, the parties resolved their differences, neither side conceding their prerogatives.
 When it became known that Van Rensselaer planned to erect a church upriver at Rensselaerswyck, Governor Kieft hastened his plans to rebuild the church in Fort Amsterdam, where Megapolensis would later serve.